 7.5.1.
 The following information shall be provided regarding the status of the emergency call transaction when the AECD is automatically or manually activated:

-(a) system is processing (accident emergency call is triggered, connection is being set up or data transmission is in progress or completed);
+(a) system is processing (emergency call is triggered, connection is being set up or data transmission is in progress or completed);

 (b) transmission failed (connection failed or data transmission failed).